Twitter, Facebook, Instagram, YouTube and Pinterest. We’re constantly being asked everyday to tweet, like, share or pin something for someone.

 It’s free advertising and it performs double duty.
 It increases your reach beyond your local network because the internet spans the globe and it increases your visibility because your followers choose to follow you and when they share your social media content you are being introduced to a select and targeted group of prospects.

 Why is this so important?
 Because the person who chooses to follow you most likely fits your ideal client profile in some way and most likely a certain segment of their friends/followers will have similar needs and tastes – which can generate viable leads.

 Look at it this way – social media is like a virtual “power lunch”.
-Just look at the success of Angie’s List, Yelp and Foursquare.
+Just look at the success of Angi.com (formerly Angie’s List), Yelp and Foursquare’s City Guide.
 These are three successful review/social media platforms that focus on local and small businesses.

-Ultimately, what you are trying to do is enter your prospects into your sales funnel leading them to your website or blog.
-This is where you want to build and maintain your relationship with them, provide them with even more great content (that’s related to your business) and at some point tell them about your products or services.
+Ultimately, what you are trying to do, on social media, is get your prospects into your sales funnel leading them to your website or blog.
+Your website or blog or email list, is where you want to build and maintain your relationship with them, provide them with even more great content (that’s related to your business) and at some point tell them about your products or services.

 There are so many ways you can approach building and maintaining your relationship with your customers and prospects, once you get them to your site and that is a much broader topic that I won’t go into detail in this post.

 Just remember. . .if you use social media strategically and consistently and make it a part of your overall marketing plan – you will get results.